NLAFET/block_cimmino/doc/source/usage_cpp.rst

 The Controls
 ------------

-Define the general behavior of the solver.
+Define the general behaviour of the solver.
 They are split into two arrays, `icntl` and `dcntl`. `icntl` is an *integer* array and defines the options that control the specific parts of the solver, such as the scaling, the type of algorithm to run and so on. `dcntl` is a *double